The Kim Sisters

-The Kim Sisters were a female vocal group from South Korea who made their career in the United States during the 1950s and 1960s.
+The Kim Sisters were a female vocal group from South Korea.
+The trio consisted of Sook-ja "Sue", Ai-ja "Aija", and Min-ja "Mia" Kim.
+They primarily made their career in the United States during the 1950s and 1960s.
 Formed in 1953, they are known for being the first Korean music group to achieve success in the U.S. market during the 1960s, and for performing more than 20 times on The Ed Sullivan Show.
-The trio consisted of Sook-ja "Sue", Ai-ja "Aija", and Min-ja "Mia" Kim.

 Early lives

 Sue and Aija were born in Seoul.
 They were the daughters of Kim Hae-song, a popular conductor, and Lee Nan-young, one of Korea's most famous singers before the Korean War, best known for her song, "Tears of Mokpo."
 The elder Kim died in 1950 during the Korean War.

 Mia was Sue and Aija's biological cousin whose father was Lee Bong-ryong, a musician and Lee Nan-young's elder brother; she was later adopted by Lee Nan-young.